-What type of diagram is used to describe the feeding links between different organisms?
-What does an arrow represent in a food chain?
-A food chain The transfer of energy from one organism to another What happens to the amount of energy transferred as you move through a food chain?
-It decreases Suggest three reasons the energy transferred will decrease?
-Organisms use some energy for movement Organisms use some energy for keeping warm Organisms may reproduce and transfer energy in growing their offspring Why are there normally no more than 4 There is insufficient energy remaining to or 5 levels in a food chain? be transferred What are the different levels in a food chain called?
-Trophic levels What is the term used to describe the first organism in a food chain?
-Producer From where to producers get their energy?
-The sun - through photosynthesis What is a herbivore?
-An organism which feeds on plants What is a carnivore?
-An organism which feed on the flesh of other animals What is an omnivore?
-An organism which eats both plants and meat
+What type of diagram is used to describe A food chain I

+the feeding links between different A 1000 Chain

+organisms?

+What does an arrow represent in a food The transfer of energy from one organism

+chain? to another

+What happens to the amount of energy It decreases

+transferred as you move through a food it decreases

+chain?

+Suggest three reasons the energy Organisms use some energy for

+transferred will decrease? movement

+transferred will decrease.
+Organisms use some energy for

+keeping warm

+Organisms may reproduce and

+transfer energy in growing their

+offspring

+Why are there normally no more than 4 There is insufficient energy remaining to

+or 5 levels in a food chain? be transferred

+What are the different levels in a food Trophic levels

+chain called?

+What is the term used to describe the Producer

+first organism in a food chain?

+From where to producers get their The sun - through photosynthesis

+energy?

+What is a herbivore?
+An organism which feeds on plants

+What is a carnivore?
+An organism which feed on the flesh of other animals

+What is an omnivore?
+An organism which eats both plants and

+meat

+Put these organisms into a food chain: Corn → Mouse → Snake → Hawk

+Mouse

+Hawk

+Snake

+Corn

+What would be the effect on each of the The population of hawks would fall - less

+other organisms of all of the snakes prey

+catching a disease and dying?
+The population of mice would increase -

+less predators

+The population of corn would fall - more

+predators (mice)

+What type of diagram is used to describe Food webs

+interlinked food chains?